 \subsection{Deployment Analysis}

 \m{Besides performance,} deployment complexity is critical when using AI models \m{in real-world scenarios}.
 Here we compare prover systems in this respect.
-DS-Prover and Kimina require GPU-accelerated, high-spec machines and are not available through model as a service (MaaS) providers.\footnote{For instance, while DeepSeek-Prover-V2-671B was previously hosted by Novita \cite{deepseek-prover-v2-Maas}, this endpoint now redirects to the general DeepSeek-V3 model} We hosted DeepSeek and Kimina on Google Cloud: DeepSeek on an A3 Ultra VM with eight H200-141GB GPUs, and Kimina on an A2 High GPU VM with eight A100-40GB GPUs.
-Deployment is burdensome and demands MLOps expertise -- users must match hardware specs, configure distributed runtimes, debug serving issues, and contend with scarce GPU availability, since cloud providers enforce strict quotas and long queues for H100/H200 GPUs.
-This hinders reproducibility even for well-funded teams.
+DS-Prover and Kimina require GPU-accelerated, high-spec machines and are not available through model as a service (MaaS) providers.\footnote{For instance, while DeepSeek-Prover-V2-671B was previously hosted by Novita \cite{deepseek-prover-v2-Maas}, this endpoint now redirects to the general DeepSeek-V3.} We hosted DS-Prover and Kimina on Google Cloud: DS-Prover on an A3 Ultra VM with eight H200-141GB GPUs, and Kimina on an A2 High GPU VM with eight A100-40GB GPUs.
+Deployment is burdensome and demands MLOps expertise: Users must match hardware specs, configure distributed runtimes, debug serving issues, and contend with scarce GPU availability, since cloud providers enforce strict quotas and long queues for H100/H200 GPUs.
+This hinders reproducibility even for well-resourced teams.
 In contrast, Ax-Prover relies only on API calls, requiring no infrastructure beyond basic client access, and it can be executed locally on a client machine or remotely in a lightweight container.